-The Child Protection Coordinator will:
+The Child Protection Coordinator will;

-- Be available for face to face meetings, telephone conversations and/or email correspondence to support and guide staff and volunteers with any Child Protection concerns. - Advise staff and volunteers of Best Practice in relation to child vulnerability, suspected abuse and/or neglect or disclosures of child abuse and/or neglect. - Ensure the safety and wellbeing of the child is the paramount consideration in any decision-making process. - Assess information to make a decision as to whether the concern warrants a Report of Concern to Oranga Tamariki or a notification to Police, and work in partnership with the staff members to ensure that this is done in accordance with the procedures in this policy. - Maintain effective relationships with agencies such as Oranga Tamariki and the Police

-- Meet weekly with staff members to discuss, review and monitor any active entries in the Report of Concerns Register regarding concerns about a child. - Ensure that staff and volunteers are adequately trained in identifying, responding to and reporting actual or potential cases of child vulnerability, abuse or neglect. - Ensure that any Child Protection concerns are responded to by Big Brothers Big Sisters in an appropriate and timely manner. - Follow up any Report of Concerns made with Oranga Tamariki within 3 days if no response has been received from the agency.. - Ensure that any Report of Concern to Oranga Tamariki or to the Police, which has not been dealt with in a satisfactory manner, or where there are still concerns held by Big Brothers Big Sisters, is advocated for at senior levels of Oranga Tamariki. - Ensure that Reports of Concerns are filed to Oranga Tamariki, in accordance with the procedures in this policy, in any case where there are ongoing concerns or situations that may cause harm to the child.
+- Be available face to face, telephone or email to support and guide staff and volunteers with any Child Protection concerns. - Advise staff and volunteers of Best Practice in relation to child vulnerability, suspected abuse and/or neglect or disclosures of child abuse and/or neglect. - Ensure the safety and wellbeing of the child is the paramount consideration in any decisionmaking process. - Assess information to make a decision as to whether the concern warrants a Report of Concern to Oranga Tamariki or a notification to Police and work in partnership with the staff members to ensure that this is done in accordance with the procedures in this policy. - Ensure relationships are maintained with other agencies such as Oranga Tamariki and the Police and that their contact details are made available for all staff and volunteers. - Meet weekly with staff members to discuss, review and monitor any active entries in the Register of Concerns regarding concerns about a child. - Ensure that staff and volunteers are adequately trained in identifying, responding to and reporting actual or potential cases of child vulnerability, abuse or neglect. - Ensure that any Child Protection concerns are responded to by Big Brothers Big Sisters in an appropriate and timely manner. - Follow up any Report of Concerns made with Oranga Tamariki within 3 days if no response has been received. - Ensure that any Report of Concern to Oranga Tamariki or the Police which has not been dealt with in a satisfactory manner, or where there are still concerns held by Big Brothers Big Sisters, is advocated for at senior levels of Oranga Tamariki. - Ensure that subsequent Report of Concerns are filed to Oranga Tamariki, in accordance with the procedures in this policy, in any case where there are ongoing concerns or situations that may cause harm to the child.